Archive

 Phoenix World Burn Congress

-The Phoenix Society for Burn Survivors announced that there will be no World Burn Congress event in person or held virtually for 2022.
+The Phoenix Society for Burn Survivors announced that going forward, a World Burn Congress event (in-person) will be held every other year.

 How to apply for a scholarship:

-In order to be considered for a scholarship through the FFBI, please review the Phoenix: Engage Scholarship Application for instructions and requirements.
+In order to be considered for a scholarship through the FFBI, please review the Phoenix World Burn Congress Scholarship Application for instructions and requirements (buttons above) for burn survivors and burn care professionals.

 Farrell’s Plane Crash 40th Anniversary Memorial